SolemmaLLC/ClimateStudioDocs/docs/viewLEED.rst

    :width: 900px
    :align: center

+|

-A key ClimateStudio feature is its ability to create automated simulation reports in PDF format.
-To generate a report, click the PDF button (3) in the result header.
+Once a view calculation is complete, you can generate an automated PDF report by clicking the *PDF Export* button (**3**) in the result header.

 .. figure:: images/result_reportBarLEEDView.png
    :width: 900px
    :align: center

+|

-The report generator allows you to customize your report by adding your company logo.
+The generator allows you to customize your report by adding a company logo.
+The (optional) *create-floor-by-floor summaries* feature will print a separate plan and statistical summary for each level in the building (in addition to room-by-room results, which are printed by default).

 .. figure:: images/reportDialogView.png
    :width: 400px